franciscoxavier04/pm-BIM/docs/user-guide/work-packages/edit-work-package/README.md

 - in a month
 - at a particular date/time

 Selecting any of these options will display a modal.
 The time will be set to 9 am for the date you selected (apart from the last option).
-This modal allows you to adjust the pre-filled date and time if you'd like and, notably, to add a note.
+This modal allows you to adjust the pre-filled date and time and to add a note.
 This note will be visible when the reminder is triggered in Notification center.

 > [!TIP]
 > All the pre-defined reminder options will be set to 9 am of the selected date.